-Hardware Focused: this is how most traditional car parks have been run for the last 50 years.
+This is how most traditional car parks have been run for the last 50 years.
 They are dominated by big expensive pieces of hardware to control things like payment and access.

 Motorists tend to have access managed by large barriers, to enter they need to pull a ticket.
 Before departure they need to pay at a paystation for the length of their stay.
 A local staff member will often be on site in case of any difficulties with users and to monitor any cars which may be abandoned.
 The hardware will all have backend reporting functions which can generate reports on occupancy and revenue generation.

-Software Focused: with consumers looking for smoother parking experiences and car parks looking to reduce upfront capital cost on parking equipment this is where most progressive car parks are looking to move.
+With consumers looking for smoother parking experiences and car parks looking to reduce upfront capital cost on parking equipment this is where most progressive car parks are looking to move.

 Companies like Parkpnp are really driving this digital revolution.
 Drivers can pay using their smartphones, overstay and illegal parking can be monitor using software products on staff smartphones or tablets.
 Entry & exit can be linked directly to smartphones or license plates.
 While real-time reporting is available to let car park owners know how they are operating whenever they want the information.